Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-x3IazTW1yM8.md

 ### Transcript

-> factorio has built multicore, so factoria and satisfactory work very differently in terms of how things are operating behind the scenes, and i know that for a fact because i have talked spoken to developers for factorio we have different problems, there are things you can we could do in satisfactory that they couldn't do, for performance but they're also stuff in our game we can't do because of performance and how we implement stuff that they can't that they can do in factoria so it's a bit of it's a complex subject
+> factorio has built multicore, so factoria and satisfactory work very differently in terms of how things are operating behind the scenes, and I know that for a fact because I have talked spoken to developers for factorio we have different problems, there are things you can we could do in satisfactory that they couldn't do, for performance but they're also stuff in our game we can't do because of performance and how we implement stuff that they can't that they can do in factoria so it's a bit of it's a complex subject